-The Supplemental Nutritional Assistance Program (SNAP) is the first line of defense against hunger for more than 21 million American households.
+The Supplemental Nutritional Assistance Program (SNAP) is the first line of defense against hunger for more than 21 million US households.
 Run by the US Department of Agriculture (USDA), SNAP is a long-standing success story, one of the largest and most effective strands in the federal safety net.
 Abundant data shows that SNAP is a smart investment in the nation’s health and well-being.

 Authorization and funding for SNAP forms the largest single budget item in the Farm Bill, a legislative behemoth defining federal food and farm policy that’s reauthorized at roughly five-year intervals.
 The current bill is set to expire in September 2018.
 By early 2017, discussions of the next version had begun—and potential threats to SNAP’s structure and funding had already surfaced.

 Our policy brief, Strengthening SNAP for Rural and Urban America, explains why it’s important to preserve SNAP—and also suggests some ways it could strengthened.